Métis: Canadian history

 In the late 19th century, following the British North America Act (1867), Louis Riel, a Métis who was formally educated, became a leader of the Métis in the Red River area.
 He denounced the Canadian government surveys on Métis lands in a speech delivered in late August 1869 in front of Saint Boniface Cathedral.
 The Métis became more fearful when the Canadian government appointed the notoriously anti-French William McDougall as the Lieutenant Governor of the Northwest Territories on September 28, 1869, in anticipation of a formal transfer of lands to take effect in December.} On November 2, 1869, Louis Riel and 120 men seized Upper Fort Garry, the administrative headquarters of the Hudson's Bay Company.
 This was the first overt act of Métis resistance.
 On March 4, 1870, the Provisional Government, led by Louis Riel, executed Thomas Scott after Scott was convicted of insubordination and treason.
 The elected Legislative Assembly of Assiniboia subsequently sent three delegates to Ottawa to negotiate with the Canadian government.
 This resulted in the Manitoba Act and that province's entry into the Canadian Confederation.
 Due to the execution of Scott, Riel was charged with murder and fled to the United States in exile.

 In March 1885, the Métis heard that a contingent of 500 North-West Mounted Police was heading west.
 They organized and formed the Provisional Government of Saskatchewan, with Pierre Parenteau as president and Gabriel Dumont as adjutant-general.
 Riel took charge of a few hundred armed men.
-They suffered defeat by Canadian armed forces in a conflict known as the North-West Resistance, which occurred in northern Saskatchewan from March 26 to May 12, 1885.
+They suffered defeat by Canadian militia battalions and North West Mounted Police in a conflict known as the North-West Resistance, which occurred in northern Saskatchewan from March 26 to May 12, 1885.
 Gabriel Dumont fled to the United States, while Riel, Poundmaker, and Big Bear surrendered.
 Big Bear and Poundmaker each were convicted and received a three-year sentence.
 On July 6, 1885, Riel was convicted of high treason and was sentenced to hang.
 Riel appealed but he was executed on November 16, 1885.